arunaengine/presentations/src/k8s_mortality.md

 ### Unavoidable Failures: The Forces of Nature

-As already stated, unavoidable situations where a node faces critical resource pressure, leading to the eviction of pods, can happen.
+As we've already said, there are some situations where a node just can't handle the pressure on its resources, which leads to pods being evicted.
+The good news is that these issues can usually be avoided.

-But some pod failures are simply beyond our control – they're an inherent part of running distributed systems at scale.
+But some pod failures are just out of our hands – they're part and parcel of running distributed systems at scale.
 These failures include:

 - Hardware Failures: From disk failures to memory errors, hardware issues can lead to pod termination.
 - Infrastructure Maintenance: Necessary system updates or hardware replacements can lead to temporary pod disruptions.
-- Network Partitions: Temporary or extended connectivity issues can isolate pods, leading to communication failures.
+- Network Partitions: If there are temporary or extended connectivity issues, this can isolate the pods, which can then lead to communication failures.
-- Power-Related Incidents: From brief outages to complete data center failures, power issues can abruptly terminate pod operations.
+- Power-Related Incidents: Anything from a short outage to a complete data centre failure can suddenly stop pod operations.

-While we can't prevent these failures, we can prepare for them.
-The key is not to fight their inevitability but to design systems that can gracefully handle such disruptions.
-This is particularly crucial for ultra-long running workloads, where each failure can mean days or weeks of lost computation.
+We can't stop these failures from happening, but we can get ready for them.
+The best thing to do is not try to stop them happening, but to design systems that can cope with them if they do.
+This is especially important for tasks that take a long time to complete, because each failure could mean days or weeks of lost work.

 ## Strategies for Success